Matlih/JARVIS-Vision/README.md

 # JARVIS Vision

 Real-time object detection with a voice-controlled JARVIS interface.
-Built for **National University Dasmariñas (NUD) STEM Career Orientation A.Y.
+Built for **National University Dasmariñas (NUD) STEM Career Fair A.Y.
 2025–2026** demo.
 Runs fully offline after first setup — no cloud at runtime.

 ---